 Each individual likes to learn new things and will seek to improve their own knowledge where it’s lacking.
 For example, if the team does marketing wraps on vehicles or installs new heat-pump systems, they’ll seek out experts on social media or watch online training videos to learn and master the service or task at hand.

-If your team clearly shows that they’re ready for a self-management approach, it’s time for you to start building a self-managed team.
-A self-managed team can help your business grow and succeed.
+If your team shows that they’re ready for a self-management approach, it’s time to start building the support to make it happen.
+Here are key steps to transition to self-managing teams within your workplace

 The very nature of self-management means that it’s vital to have buy-in from the team members themselves.
 Are all members in full understanding of what self-management entails, and are they ready and enthusiastic about self-direction?
 You may find that teams with the qualities for self-management will jump at the opportunity to drive positive change.

 For self-management to work effectively, everyone in the organisation needs to be on the same page when it comes to the process and ideal outcomes.
 Set transparent goals for the team that align with the organisation’s wider objectives, and establish how you’ll measure success.
 Ensure leaders understand the value in stepping away from the minor details, and encourage them to work on what matters in their own role.

 Before setting out, enquire about and address any skills gaps that have the potential to hold the team back.
 This could include specific technical training needed to complete the project or improve understanding.
 It might also include training relevant to self-managed teamwork, such as collaboration, critical thinking or project management.